Juicy Kofta Kebab Recipe (Grilled or Pan-Seared!)

 3

-In a large mixing bowl, combine the ground lamb and beef.
-Mix well.
-Add the processed onion mixture to the meat and blend together.
-Sprinkle all the spices and salt into the meat mixture.
+In a large mixing bowl, combine the ground lamb and beef and mix well.
+Add the processed onion mixture to the meat and blend until evenly incorporated.
+Sprinkle in all the spices and salt, then mix thoroughly to ensure the flavors are evenly distributed.

 4